MedQuest

 🩹 FRAGMENTED GOVERNANCE

-exacerbates inefficiencies.
+which exacerbates

 📉 WORKFORCE SHORTAGES

-Shortages of physicians, nurses, and specialists create bottlenecks in access and limit appointment availability.
+Shortages of physicians, nurses, and specialists create bottlenecks

 👨🦳 AGING